Zaven-bot/catlog/README.md

 ## 💡 **Success Metrics**
 - Users can register, login, and manage their anime lists
 - Search returns real anime data from Jikan API
-- Virtual cat responds meaningfully to user activity
+- Cat memes responds meaningfully to user activity
 - Statistics show real user data trends
 - App is deployed and accessible online
 - Performance is smooth on mobile and desktop